johnbender/writing/_posts/2012-10-09-fixing-coffeescripts-ambiguities-with-operational-semantics.md

   _edit_last: "1"
 ---

-At Strange Loop 2011 while participating in a [language panel (5:06)](http://www.infoq.com/presentations/Language-Panel) Jeremy Ashkenas was asked, "What's the worst idea that was ever introduced into programming languages?"
+At Strange Loop 2011 while participating in a [language panel (5:06)](http://www.infoq.com/presentations/Language-Panel) Jeremy Ashkenas was asked, "What is the worst idea that was ever introduced into programming languages that continues to afflict us today?"
 He responded, "... mathematics envy".
 I can't completely disagree with Mr. Ashkenas.
-Math appears to get in the way on occasion [!!], but it struck me as odd given that much of software and computing is built on the work of great mathematicians [!!].
-One need look no further than the optimizing compiler at the heart of V8 on which much of Jeremy's code executes [!!].
+Math appears to get in the way on occasion [!!].
+Even so it struck me as an odd response given that much of computing is built on the work of great mathematicians [!!].
+Look no further than the [inner workings](kwingolog.org/archives/2011/08/02/a-closer-look-at-crankshaft-v8s-optimizing-compiler) of the optimizing compiler at the heart of V8 that runs a lot of Jeremy's code for an example.

 Fast forward a year and issues with CoffeeScript's flexible syntax start popping up in [blog](http://surana.wordpress.com/2011/02/08/coffeescript-oddities/) [posts](http://ceronman.com/2012/09/17/coffeescript-less-typing-bad-readability/).
-Interactions between whitespace, operators, comprehensions, and lambda declarations have all been cited.
-From my conversations with developers using the language most of these issues rarely cause serious problems in practice, but it left me wondering if there was some way to avoid them during the creation of the language.
-Could the timely application of mathematics have prevented these ambiguities early in CoffeeScript's genesis?
+Interactions between whitespace, operators, comprehensions, and lambda declarations appear to be a source of semantic ambiguity.
+To be fair it sounds like most of these issues rarely cause serious problems, but it left me wondering if there was some way to avoid them during the creation of the language.
+Could the timely application of mathematics have prevented these problems early in CoffeeScript's genesis?

-What follows is the description of one such syntactic ambiguity, the formal definition of a CoffeeScript subset to reproduce it, and utimately a rigorous definition of syntactic ambiguity itself.
-Much of the background needed to understand the math is covered, but the post follows my thought process fairly closely.
-All of it is eventually relevant but if you're looking for a TL;DR you can skip to the section on <b>Detecting Ambiguity</b> toward the bottom.
+What follows is the description of one semantic issue, the definition of a CoffeeScript subset to reproduce it, and an attempt to formalize syntactic ambiguity.
+Most of the background needed to understand the math is covered, but the post generally follows my thought process.
+All of it is interesting and relevant, but if you're looking for a TL;DR you can skip to the section on <b>Detecting Ambiguity</b>.

 ## CoffeeScript Confusion

+I've chosen to address the lambda syntax that has been cited by both of the previously linked posts.
+Specifically the ability in CoffeeScript to omit parenthesis in lambda declarations and how that affects using 0-arity lambdas as arguments.
+Here's an example borrowed from Manuel Cerón's post on the topic with both the CoffeeScript and the JavaScript output for clarity

 ```coffeescript
 deSomething = () -> true